Tom-HA/k8s-operators-workshop/sample-pg-app/README.md

 # sample pg app

-A sample application that test connection to a PostgreSQL database
+A sample application for testing communication with PostgreSQL database